twgraduate/api-spike/README.md

 }
 ```

-if POST succeed, it would return:
+if POST succeed, status = 201, response message should be:
 ```
 {
-  "msg": "Create a new book",
+  "msg": "Create a new book"
-  "code": "201"
 }
 ```

-if login error, it would return
+if login error, status = 401, response message should be:
 ```
 {
-  "msg": "username or password is error",
+  "msg": "username or password is error"
-  "code": "401"
 }
 ```
-if params is valid, it would return
+if params is valid, status = 409, response message should be:
 ```
 {
-  "msg": "error message",
+  "msg": "error message"
-  "code": "409"
 }
 ```